 I’ve launched and grown several blogs in my lifetime, and throughout the process, I’ve realized what needs to be prioritized in the early stages of a blog.
 Here is my running checklist for launching a new blog.
 Your own process may be different and these items are by no means a requirement for a successful blog, but I believe they create a really strong foundation for blogging success!

 1. Content – Before I do anything else, I write the first 10 articles that will appear on my blog.
 A blog is nothing without content and there’s no better way to ensure you’re serious about blogging than by writing first!

 3. Hosting – Make sure you choose a reliable provider like Bluehost.

 4. Install WordPress – the best content management platform for bloggers

-6. Set up Email – I typically create a free Gmail account to start for general mails like social media, blogger newsletters, etc. and then I create a more professional custom domain email using Zoho for emails with readers, brands, etc.
+6. Set up Email – I typically create a free Gmail account to start for general emails like social media, blogger newsletters, etc. and then I create a more professional custom domain email using Cloudflare for emails with readers, brands, etc.